CSharperMantle/CmTetris/README.md

 ### `Periotris`
 A Tetris game based on the theme of the Period Table of Elements.

-Still in preview stage as sometimes a pattern that is impossible to fill will be generated.

 #### Controls
 * `A`: Move left
 * `D`: Move right